Eddie Buckingham: Development

 Ahead of filming an early scene in which Eddie rides a bicycle, La Castra informed the producers that he could not ride a bike.
 He was able to shoot the close ups, but for the long shots the crew asked a Caucasian man to ride the bike and they blacked him up.
 La Castra admitted that he was surprised and thought there were probably "other skinny black guys in Melbourne" that could have filled in for him.
 La Castra said nobody ever picked up on the fact he was not riding the bike, even though his double's wrists had not been painted and were exposed when his sleeves rode up.
 La Castra later said the moment was one of the funniest things to happen during his time on the show.

 La Castra was written out of Neighbours in September 1990 along with a series of characters, so the producers could make a return to focusing on family-oriented drama.
 Josephine Monroe, author of The Neighbours Programme Guide, commented that storyliners failed to provide the character with "convincing plots" during his stint.
 Eddie returns to England after learning that his father has been taken ill.
+He made his final appearance on 28 September 1990.
 In March 2015, La Castra spoke of his time in the show, saying "I am really proud I got to be part of it and it is great to see it is still popular, so all credit to the producers for keeping it going.
 I still get recognised from time to time as Eddie but a lot of younger people tend to recognise me from Wombat.
 Most of all, those people who do recognise me ask how Harold is going."